zrong/hexo-theme-freemind/_posts/qna.md

 <!-- more -->

-{% label Q danger %} Why use raw CSS stylesheets instead of fashion stylus?
+{% label Q danger %} Why use raw CSS stylesheets instead of more fashionable stylus?

 {% label A success %} Yes, stylus is cool.
 But I don't want to wrote my stylesheets again in stylus.
 So let's just keep them.